Grand Teton vs Yellowstone: The Ultimate Showdown

 Location and size

 Grand Teton National Park: When I think about Grand Teton National Park, I picture its awe-inspiring mountains and stunningly beautiful lakes.
 It’s located about ten miles south of Yellowstone in Wyoming and covers an area of around 310,000 acres.
 It’s quite a bit smaller than Yellowstone but still has plenty to offer.
-You’ll find Grand Teton just north of Jackson, Wyoming.
+You’ll find Grand Teton just north of lovely Jackson, Wyoming.

 Yellowstone National Park: Yellowstone is world-renowned for its geothermal features and wildlife viewing opportunities.
 It spans across a massive area of around 2.2 million acres, covering parts of Wyoming, Montana, and Idaho.
 It’s the larger, older sibling of all the national parks in the United States and has earned its reputation as an American family vacation icon.